-- 1. Every effort should be made to ensure that the lyrics of the music are appropriate for all audience members. - 2.
-Timing of each portion will begin with the first choreographed movement or note of the music and end with the last choreographed movement or note of music whichever comes last. - 3.
-If a team exceeds the maximum time limit of the Music portion or the time between Cheer and Music portion or if a team falls short of the minimum time limit of the Cheer portion, a penalty will be assessed for each violation.
-One (1) point deduction for 5-10 seconds and three (3) point deduction for 11 seconds and over per judge. - 4.
-Because penalties are severe, it is recommended that all teams time their performance several times prior to competition and leave several seconds cushion to allow for variations in sound equipment. - 5.
-Each team must have a coach/representative to play their music.
+1. Every effort should be made to ensure that the lyrics of the music are appropriate for all audience members.

+2. Timing of each portion will begin with the first choreographed movement or note of the music and end with the last choreographed movement or note of music whichever comes last.

+3. If a team exceeds the time limit, a penalty will be assessed for each violation.
+One (1) point deduction for 5-10 seconds and three (3) point deduction for 11 seconds and over per judge.

+4. Because penalties are severe, it is recommended that all teams time their performance several times prior to competition and leave several seconds cushion to allow for variations in sound equipment.

+5. Each team must have a coach/representative to play their music.
 This person is responsible for bringing the music to the music table and pushing "play" and "stop" for the team.

-- 6. The requirements for music including the type of carrier will be determined by the event organizer.
-In any case, ECU recommends that you also bring mp3 type music file. - 7.
-In order to keep the competition running on time, teams must enter the performance floor as quickly as possible.
+6. In order to keep the competition on time, teams must enter the performance floor as quickly as possible.
 Teams will have limited time to enter the floor and start their routine.
-Elaborate choreographed entrances will not be allowed. - 8.
-Teams are required to follow the ICU Music Copyrights Educational Initiative available at:
+Elaborate choreographed entrances will not be allowed.